goofy2k/MIDI-sequencer/README.md

   - fresh version for implementation of MQTT Midi in.
   - define an MQTT topic and handler for Midi messages
   - let openPort/closePort do the subscription/unsubsription
   - in some way bind the MQTT handler to the (protected) HardwareMsgIn of the MIDIInDriver class.
 As it is protected: don't touch it.
 Access it via the instance of the class.
 Share common data (the message) with the MQTT handler.
+    - note 1: the msg is entered into the HardwareMsgIn handler via the MIDIInDriver class (in what direction is the flow of input information ?????)
+    - note 2: Use port->setCallback(HardwareMsgIn, this) to set the callback
+    - note 3: Investigate what the port->ignoreTypes(false, true, true); does.
+Does it switch of certain Midi message types?

   ## TODO